firesidetoolkit/firesidetoolkit.github.io/support.md

 In the "Button Images" section of the "Buttons" tab of the "Edit Path" screen, check the "Use Button Image" box.
 You will be prompted to select the file location of the image you would like to use (.jpg, .jpeg, .jpe, .jfif, .png files only).
-If you would like the button to be highlighted using a second image when , check the "Use Highlighted Image" box.
+If you would like the button to be highlighted using a second image when the player mouses over it, check the "Use Highlighted Image" box.
 You will be prompted to select the file location of the image you would like to use (.jpg, .jpeg, .jpe, .jfif, .png files only).
 Select the size of the image by filling in the "Width" and "Height" fields (Width values may range from 1 to 1920, Height Values may range from 1 to 1080).
 If you would like to use the default location for the button, check the "Use Location Defaults" box under the Button Text field.
 If you would like to choose where the button goes, uncheck the "Use Location Defaults" box and enter the X and Y coordinates in the appropriate fields under the "Use Location Defaults" box (X coordinates may range from -959 to 960, Y coordinates may range from -539 to 540).
 To select the destination of the button, choose either the "Path," "Path Group," or "Hub" radio button in the "Target Navigable" section.
-Select which Path, Path group, or hub you would like on the drop down menu next to the "Path" radio button.
+Select which Path, Path Group, or Hub you would like on the drop down menu next to the "Path" radio button.
 Click the "Create Button" button and a new button will appear on the "Current Buttons" list on the button left of the screen.
 The button will be named by the button's ordering in comparison to the other buttons.
 The names will refresh whenever you return to the "Buttons" tab.
 Click the "Save" button at the bottom right of any of the tabs on this screen to save your buttons.

 #### Changing the Order of the Buttons
 Changing the ordering of your buttons should only be of concern if you are using the default button locations.